corda/corda/docs/source/api-transactions.rst

 Time-windows
 ~~~~~~~~~~~~
-Time windows represent the period of time during which a transaction must be notarised.
-They can have a start and an end
+Time windows represent the period of time during which the transaction must be notarised.
+They can have a start and an
-time, or be open at either end:
+end time, or be open at either end:

 .. container:: codeset